‘My North Star’: Washington state political leaders honor Ginsburg; Democrats vow to fight to delay vote on successor

 In tweets and emailed statements, politicians of both parties paid respect to Ginsburg’s trailblazing role as the second woman appointed to the nation’s high court — while Democrats vowed to fight to keep her seat vacant until after the 2020 presidential election.

-U.S. Sen. Patty Murray called Ginsburg, whom she voted to confirm during her first year in the Senate in 1993, her “North Star.”
+U.S. Sen. Patty Murray, D-Wash., called Ginsburg, whom she voted to confirm during her first year in the Senate in 1993, her “North Star.”

 In a statement, Murray said: “I’ll remember her as a friend, a role model, and a woman who opened doors for all the rest of us with her genius and her relentless pursuit of justice, freedom, and equality for each and every one of us, no matter who we are.”